 You don’t need to try and solve the world’s biggest science questions!
 The scientific method is all about studying and learning things right around you.

-As kids develop practices that involve creating, gathering data evaluating, analyzing, and communicating, they can apply these critical thinking skills to any situation.
-To learn more about the scientific method and how to use it, click here.
+As kids develop practices that involve creating, gathering data, evaluating, analyzing, and communicating, they can apply these critical thinking skills to any situation.
+Click here to learn more about the scientific method and how to use it.

 Even though the scientific method feels like it is just for big kids…

-Also, take a look at our salt dough volcano project as an alternative!
+Also, look at our salt dough volcano project as a fantastic alternative!

 SUPPLIES:

-• sandbox with sand {make sure to try our sand slime too.}
+• sandbox with sand (try our sand slime or sand foam too)

 • water